yuvaljacoby/RnnVerify/README.md

 the experiments described in the paper, and also some information on the RnnVerify code and the various folders.

+We use Marabou as an underline feed-forward verification tool, Marabou's code is included here and was last updated at [Nov 2019](https://github.com/NeuralNetworkVerification/Marabou/commit/29899653d2043955fa29548112dbd6397380cf42)

 ## Compilation Instructions

 The implementation was run and tested on Ubuntu 16.04.